AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 ### Run the application

-Run the following commands to Install the required packages and start the application.
+Run the following commands to install the required packages and start the application.

 ```bash
 cd meanjs